bigdatagenomics/mango/docs/cloud/google-cloud.rst

     gcloud compute ssh <cluster-name>-m -- -N -L localhost:<local-port>:localhost:8888

-You can navigate to notebook through your local browser by pointing it towards http://localhost:<local-port>/.
-Once in the browser notebook environment, navigate to /opt/cgl-docker-lib/mango/example-files/ to try out the example files after configuring the file paths to read relative to the home directory in HDFS.
+You can navigate to the notebook through your local browser by pointing it towards http://localhost:<local-port>/.
+Once in the browser notebook environment, navigate to ``/opt/cgl-docker-lib/mango/example-files/`` to try out the example files after configuring the file paths to read relative to the home directory in HDFS.
 Public datasets can be accessed by referencing google cloud storage at gs://genomics-public-data/.

 More information about available public datasets on Google cloud can be found `online <https://cloud.google.com/genomics/v1/public-data>`__